shader-slang/slang/docs/proposals/004-initialization.md

 {
   internal int x;
   public int y = 0;
+  // the compiler does not synthesize any ctor.
+  // the compiler will try to synthesize:
+  //     public __init(int y);
+  // but then it will find that `x` cannot be initialized.
+  // so this synthesis will fail and no ctor will be added
+  // to the type.
 }
 void test6()
 {
   Visibility1 t = {0, 0}; // error, no matching ctor
   Visibility1 t1 = {}; // error, no matching ctor
+  Visibility1 t2 = {1}; // error, no matching ctor
 }

 public struct Visibility2